 Auricular Acupuncture – The ear is a microsystem representing each part of your body.
 Treatment involves the insertion of small needles into the ear.
 The treatment lasts about 30 minutes.
 Treatment also prompts the release of natural chemicals in your body.
 These also include endorphins enabling our bodies self-help.
 Alcohol, drugs and smoking cravings also reduce.
 It can also balance blood sugar levels, increase relaxation and reduce anxiety and stress.

 Holistic Massage with Heidi Bader

-Also, Holistic Massage is the manipulation of the soft tissues and muscles of the body for therapeutic purposes.
+Also, Holistic Massage is the manipulation of the body’s soft tissues and muscles for therapeutic purposes.
 It has also existed in one form or another since early civilisation.
-Furthermore, it has been practiced in many cultures for thousands of years and provided an early form of healing.
+Furthermore, it has been practised in many cultures for thousands of years and provided an early healing form.

 Some of the benefits include:

 - Increased energy levels and feelings of vitality

 - A general sense of health and wellbeing